hoangduytran/blender-manual/manual/editors/file_browser.rst

 - Blend-files
 - Internal :doc:`Data-blocks </files/data_blocks>`

-In order to get previews for data-block, there previews must be generated.
+In order to get previews for data-blocks, there previews must be generated.
 See :doc:`Blend-files Previews </files/blend/previews>` for how to generate and manage Blender data previews.

 .. figure:: /images/editors_file-browser_previews.png